mcoto004CR/pi-k3s/README.md

     Now copy k3s.yaml file to the /root/.kube folder

         sudo cp $HOME/.kube/k3s.yaml /root/.kube/k3s.yaml

+ On your Linux PC

+   Install kubectl (it may vary depending of your distro, google it!!)

+     Copy k3s.yaml from master node to your Linux PC cd /etc/rancher/k3s
+     Now copy k3s.yaml file using scp
+     sudo scp k3s.yaml remote_user@remote.ip:$HOME/

+   Check if you have a folder on your PC call: ~/.kube if not create with

+          mkidr ~/.kube

+   Then copy the k3s.yaml as config to ~/.kube

+          cp $HOME/k3s.yaml ~/.kube/config

+   Now ope the ~/kube/config and modify the cluster IP from 127.0.0.1:6443 to YOUR-master-IP:6443

    Now try to run Kubectl

         sudo kubectl get nodes